-$\ A\ program\ seeking\ accreditation\ must\ demonstrate\ that:$
+A program seeking accreditation must demonstrate that:

-- It culminates in a minimum of a bachelor's degree. - A minimum of thirty semester credit hours of diverse college-level liberal arts and sciences is required for graduation from the program.
+- It culminates in a minimum of a bachelor's degree. - A minimum of thirty semester credit hours of diverse college-level general education courses are required for graduation from the program.
 These credit hours must be attained from an institution that has been recognized by the appropriate institutional accrediting body; they may be taken prior to or concurrently with discipline-specific course work.
-(Refer to Definition of Liberal Arts and Sciences and Documenting Liberal Arts and Sciences below.) - A minimum of two classes have graduated from the program prior to submission of the application.
+(Refer to Definition of General Education and Documenting General Education below) - A minimum of two classes has graduated from the program prior to submission of the application.
 The majority of student work displayed as evidence of student achievement should be produced from the current curriculum.
-Program outcomes are best assessed based on an on-going curriculum that has produced a body of work for review. - It collects and publishes reliable information to the public regarding student achievement, including aggregate data addressing attrition and retention, graduation rates, job placement rates, and acceptance into graduate programs. - continued on next page
+Program outcomes are best assessed based on an on-going curriculum that has produced a body of work for review. - It collects and publishes reliable information to the public regarding student achievement, including aggregate data addressing attrition and retention, graduation rates, job placement rates, and acceptance into graduate programs.
+(Refer to Student Achievement Data below) - continued on next page